wetzeljon/wetzeljon/README.md

 - 👋 Hi, I’m @wetzeljon
 - 👀 I’m interested in Gym and Coding
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Angular and its state handling with ngrx and rxjs